New England Aquarium: Giant Ocean Tank

 Located in the center of the main building's open atrium, the principal feature of the aquarium is the Giant Ocean Tank.
 This tank is a cylindrical 200000 gal exhibit that simulates a Caribbean coral reef.
-The exhibit's permanent residents include Myrtle the green sea turtle, loggerhead sea turtles, and hundreds of colorful tropical fish, but reef-dwelling sharks, stingrays, and moray eels may also be present.
+The exhibit's permanent residents include green sea turtles (including Myrtle), loggerhead sea turtles, and hundreds of colorful tropical fish, but reef-dwelling sharks, stingrays, and moray eels may also be present.
 Open and accessible for viewing at the top, the concrete tank is surrounded by a spiral walkway that allows guests to see into the exhibit from every angle through 67 acrylic windows.

 Marine Mammals

+One of the Atlantic harbor seals.

 The Atlantic harbor seal exhibit on the front of the main building and its five residents can be viewed for free and at any hour of the day, without entering the building.
-The New Balance Foundation Marine Mammal Center on the rear of the building can also be viewed from the outside (from the Harborwalk), and is home to a small colony of three California sea lions and one northern fur seal.
+The New Balance Foundation Marine Mammal Center on the rear of the building can also be viewed from the outside (from the Harborwalk), and is home to a small colony of California sea lions and northern fur seals.